 The Grainger Market is home to over 100 small businesses and self employed independent traders.
 Located in the heart of Newcastle upon Tyne, the Grainger Market has been an important part of the city’s shopping experience for almost two centuries.
 Built in 1835, the Grade I listed building is a popular traditional indoor market offering a huge range of products.

-Alongside craft stalls, mini bazaars, jewellers and florists, you can find high quality butchers, artisan bakers, green grocers as well as street food traders, coffee shops and cafés - with something for everyone.
+Alongside craft stalls, mini bazaars, jewellers, clothing and plant stalls, you can find high quality butchers, artisan bakers, green grocers as well as street food traders, coffee shops and cafés with something for everyone.